edwardhan925192/Metabolism_stability/AUTOML/README.md

 --time_limit 3600 * 4

 # Data
-Data is expected to be a csv files.
+Data is expected to be csv files.

 # Features
 Feature,maccs,finger concatenate original dataframe with features of mols, maccs of mols,and morgan finger prints of mols.